Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Memory Augmented Control Architecture

 The controller in NTM has two memory operations (i) {\it Memory Write} and (ii) {\it Memory Read}.
 The write operation generates the memory content while the read operation retrieves useful information from the memory.
 The memory stores {\it \{key, value\}} pairs.
 We denote a key-value pair by $\{k_i, \mu_i\}$, where $i$ takes values in some (finite) set.
 The keys \{$k_i$\} contain information that is used by the Memory Read to determine the values to retrieve from the set \{$\mu_i$\}.
 Depending on the implementation, either (i) the key and the value can be the same and (ii) the key can be the location.
 The Read operation generates a query $q$, which is then matched with the keys to determine the values to read from the memory.
 The value that is read from the memory is used by NTMs to produce their final output.

 The Memory Write equation in NTM has a {\it forget term} and an {\it update term}.
 The forget term in the Write operation allows the controller to gradually remove the contents in the memory that are irrelevant.
 On the other hand, the update term allows the controller to update the contents of the memory with the new information, provided it is relevant.
 This allows NTMs to retain information and also update with the new information, depending on their relevance.

-The memory model we discuss below are inspired from these ideas.
+The external memory model we propose for the NN adaptive controller is inspired from these ideas.
+Our memory architecture, depicted in Fig. \ref{fig:cwmem}, is similar to NTM.
+It has an external memory with a Memory Read and Memory Write operation.
+The Memory Read is similar to the NTM.
+The Memory Write has a forget term and an update term like the NTM, and an additional third term that allows the memory to be updated with the observed error in the output.
+The additional update term allows the memory to be updated when the information from the regular update (the first update term) as indicated by the observed error is less accurate.

 {\it Notation}: We denote the system state by, $x \in \mathrm{R}^n$, and the command signal by $s$.
 We consider a two-layer neural network for estimating the unknown function, $f(x)$, in the system dynamics.
 The estimated NN weight matrices are denoted by $\hat{W}, \hat{V}, \hat{b}_w$ and $\hat{b}_v$.
 Thus, the estimator of $f(x)$ is $\hat{f} = \hat{W}^T\sigma(\hat{V}^Tx + \hat{b}_v) + \hat{b}_w$, where the function $\sigma(\cdot)$ is the sigmoid function.